X-DX/javascript-course/08-Behind-the-Scenes/overview.md

    When you access a variable, JavaScript looks for it in the current scope first, then moves up the chain(outer scopes) until it finds it — or throws a ReferenceError.

 7. scope Chain vs Call Stack

+### Hoisting

+Hoisting is JavaScript’s behavior of moving declarations to the top of their scope before code execution.
+It happens during the creation phase of the execution context.

+Key Points:

+- Only declarations are hoisted — not initializations.
+- Applies to variables (var, let, const) and functions.
+- Function declarations are hoisted with their definitions.
+- var is hoisted and initialized as undefined.
+- let and const are hoisted but stay in the Temporal Dead Zone (TDZ) until initialized.

+### this Keyword

+The this keyword refers to the object that owns or calls the function in which it is used.
+Its value depends on how (not where) the function is invoked.

+### Regular Function vs Arrow Function

+Regular functions in JavaScript have their own this binding, which means the value of this depends on how the function is called.
+If a regular function is called as a method of an object, this refers to that object; if it’s called in the global scope (non-strict mode), this refers to the global object (window in browsers), and in strict mode, it becomes undefined.
+Regular functions also have access to the arguments object, which contains all passed parameters, and they can be used as constructors with the new keyword.

+In contrast, arrow functions do not have their own this or arguments binding.
+Instead, they inherit this from the lexical (outer) scope where they are defined — meaning this in an arrow function always refers to the surrounding context.
+Arrow functions cannot be used as constructors and will throw an error if you try to use new.
+They also don’t have a prototype property.
+Due to their concise syntax and predictable this behavior, arrow functions are often preferred in callbacks, event handlers (in classes), and functional programming patterns.